-Other portfolio securities and assets held by a fund are valued on the basis of amortized cost.
+Portfolio securities and assets held by an underlying Fidelity® money market fund are valued on the basis of amortized cost.
 This technique involves initially valuing an instrument at its cost as adjusted for amortization of premium or accretion of discount rather than its current market value.
-The amortized cost value of an instrument may be higher or lower than the price a fund would receive if it sold the instrument.
+The amortized cost value of an instrument may be higher or lower than the price a money market fund would receive if it sold the instrument.

-At such intervals as they deem appropriate, the Trustees consider the extent to which NAV calculated using market valuations would deviate from the \$1.00 per share calculated using amortized cost valuation.
-If the Trustees believe that a deviation from a fund's amortized cost per share may result in material dilution or other unfair results to shareholders, the Trustees have agreed to take such corrective action, if any, as they deem appropriate to eliminate or reduce, to the extent reasonably practicable, the dilution or unfair results.
+At such intervals as they deem appropriate, the Trustees of an underlying Fidelity® money market fund consider the extent to which NAV calculated using market valuations would deviate from the \$1.00 per share calculated using amortized cost valuation.
+If the Trustees believe that a deviation from a money market fund's amortized cost per share may result in material dilution or other unfair results to shareholders, the Trustees have agreed to take such corrective action, if any, as they deem appropriate to eliminate or reduce, to the extent reasonably practicable, the dilution or unfair results.
 Such corrective action could include selling portfolio instruments prior to maturity to realize capital gains or losses or to shorten average portfolio maturity; withholding dividends; redeeming shares in kind; establishing NAV by using available market quotations; and such other measures as the Trustees may deem appropriate.